Ima Winchell Stacy

-Ima Winchell Stacy (1867-1923) was an American educator from Michigan who became known for her work in retail education and personnel training.
+Ima Winchell Stacy (May 22, 1867 – August 11, 1923) was an American educator from Michigan who became known for her work in retail education and personnel training.
 She moved to Minneapolis as a child, and graduated from the University of Minnesota before beginning her career as a teacher.
 Stacy directed the education and personnel programs at the Dayton Company in Minneapolis, where she developed one of the first formal salesmanship training schools in the United States.
 In 1919, she joined the faculty of New York University’s School of Retailing, where she organized and led programs in salesmanship and retail training.
 She was also active in civic, religious, and alumni organizations, and supported woman suffrage.

 Early life and education

 Ima Caroline Winchell was born at Colon, Michigan, on May 22, 1867.
 She came to Minneapolis in 1872, when her father, Newton Horace Winchell, was appointed state geologist and a professor at the University of Minnesota.
 Her mother was Charlotte Sophia Imus.
 Stacy's siblings were: Horace Vaughn, Avis (Mrs. Ulysses Sherman Grant), Alexander Newton, and Lottie Louise.

 She graduated with highest honors from the university in 1888.
-In her junior year, she was a member of the staff which issued the first Gopher, she was a member of the Delta Gamma sorority and editor of the Anchora, the sorority magazine.
+In her junior year, she was a member of the Delta Gamma sorority; member of the staff which issued the first Gopher; and editor of the Anchora, the sorority magazine.

 Career

-Always deeply interested in human nature and the personal side of teaching, after graduation, Stacy taught in the Owatonna Senior High School and in evening classes at the YWCA.
+After graduation, Stacy taught in the Owatonna Senior High School and in evening classes at the YWCA.

 When the Dayton's opened the first salesmanship school in Minneapolis, Stacy was placed in charge of the work.
 She started in to learn the work from the ground up, making many trips to New York City and spending two summers studying at Columbia University.
 For seven years, she was both Personnel and Welfare Director in the Dayton Company, and conducted an Education Department which included a regular three years' graded course recognized by the Board of Education.